bcollier/ScrapeWP_RfA/readme.txt

-Python scrape files for pulling the usernames and dates of the people who have applied to be Wikipedia Administrators.
+Analyze histories of people who are applying to be Wikipedia Administrators
-Additional work in this project will analyze the performance data of candidates.